think-cell/wg21/P3843-reconsider-std-nontype-rename.md

 Don't rename `std::nontype_t` to `std::constant_arg_t` as proposed by [@P3774R1].
 Instead, rename it to something like `std::function_wrapper` and make it callable, as originally proposed by [@P3774R0].

+# Revision history

+## R1

+* Update wording to allow copy elision and make it freestanding.
+* Reference prior implementation in libstdc++.

 # Background